 Reid vapor pressure standard for producers and importers.

-In an air basin during the regulatory control periods specified in section (b)(2), no producer or importer shall sell, offer for sale, supply, or offer for supply from its production facility or import facility California gasoline which has a Reid vapor pressure exceeding the applicable flat limit set forth in section 2262 unless the gasoline has been reported as either a PM alternative gasoline formulation pursuant to section 2265(a) or a PM emissions offsetting formulation pursuant to section 2265.1 (applicable only to producers and importers that produce gasoline) using the evaporative emissions model element of the CaRFG Phase 3 Predictive Model.
+In an air basin during the regulatory control periods specified in section (b)(2), no producer or importer shall sell, offer for sale, supply, or offer for supply from its production facility or import facility California gasoline which has a Reid vapor pressure exceeding the applicable flat limit set forth in section 2262 unless the gasoline has been reported as either a Predictive Model alternative gasoline formulation pursuant to section 2265(a) or a Predictive Model emissions offsetting formulation pursuant to section 2265.1 (applicable only to producers and importers that produce gasoline) using the evaporative emissions model element of the CaRFG Phase 3 Predictive Model.

-In an air basin during the regulatory control periods specified in section (b)(2), no producer or importer shall sell, offer for sale, supply, or offer for supply from its production facility or import facility California gasoline which has been reported either as a PM alternative gasoline formulation pursuant to section 2265(a) or a PM emissions offsetting formulation pursuant to section 2265.1 (applicable only to producers and importers that produce gasoline) using the evaporative emissions model element of the CaRFG Phase 3 Predictive Model if the gasoline has a Reid vapor pressure exceeding the PM flat limit for Reid vapor pressure in the identified PM alternative specifications or the designated emissions offsetting limits, as applicable.
+In an air basin during the regulatory control periods specified in section (b)(2), no producer or importer shall sell, offer for sale, supply, or offer for supply from its production facility or import facility California gasoline which has been reported either as a Predictive Model alternative gasoline formulation pursuant to section 2265(a) or a Predictive Model emissions offsetting formulation pursuant to section 2265.1 (applicable only to producers and importers that produce gasoline) using the evaporative emissions model element of the CaRFG Phase 3 Predictive Model if the gasoline has a Reid vapor pressure exceeding the Predictive Model flat limit for Reid vapor pressure in the identified Predictive Model alternative specifications or the designated emissions offsetting limits, as applicable.

 Regulatory control periods for production and import facilities.

-March 1 through October 31 (Except as otherwise provided in (A)2. and (A)3. below):
+March 1 through October 31:

 South Coast Air Basin and Ventura County